Mosby After the War

 In 1901, Mosby became a special agent for the General Land Office, on the trail of illegal fencers in Colorado, Nebraska, and Alabama.
 In 1904, he went to work as an assistant attorney in the U.S. Department of Justice, again relying on his Republican connections.
 He was relieved in 1910.

-Mosby spent his last years in Washington, D.C., often taking rides with Henry C. Stuart, the nephew of General J.E.B.
+Mosby spent his last years in Washington, D.C., often taking drives with Henry C. Stuart, the nephew of General J.E.B.
 Stuart, at the wheel.
 They traveled into the Virginia countryside where he had conducted his military operations.
 This ended when Stuart became governor of Virginia in 1914.
 Sometime around 1915, Mosby came back to the Caleb Rector House, where he had officially signed papers forming the 43rd Battalion on June 10, 1863.
 He asked Mrs. Rector for permission to sit in the parlor, saying he “had a little history with this room.”
 Later when Mrs. Rector returned, she found Mosby with tears streaming down his face as he remembered those years long past.

 Mosby died at Garfield Hospital in Washington on May 30, 1916.
 He lay in state at the Fauquier County Courthouse and is buried in Warrenton Cemetery with his wife and children.